-WorldMark by Wyndham is one of four consumer brands coming under the Wyndham Vacation Ownership umbrella - joining Club Wyndham, Wyndham Vacation Resorts Asia Pacific and Shell Vacations Club.
+WorldMark by Wyndham is one of five consumer brands coming under the Wyndham Vacation Ownership umbrella - joining Club Wyndham, Club Wyndham Asia Pacific, Margaritaville Vacation Cluband Shell Vacations Club.
 Together, they form the single largest timeshare entity in the world with over 900,000 members and dominate the industry in a way few other companies can match.

 The story of WorldMark by Wyndham stretches back to 1983.
 Through an expansion of Jeld-Wen Inc., a window and door manufacturer based in Klamath Falls, Oregon, Jeld-Wen operated its first resort development property, Eagle Crest Resort, a golf resort in Redmond, Oregon.

 Timeshare sales at the resort were very successful, with Jeld-Wen exploring the idea of expanding the program beyond Eagle Crest.
 In came Bill Peare, who surveyed owners at Eagle Crest and realized that their owners were very satisfied with their product but wanted more flexibility with the concept.